A 'Social Dimension' in European Private Law? The Call for Setting a Progressive Agenda

 III.
 Setting a Progressive Agenda in European Private Law: 1.
 Re-politicizing the Process.
 2. Toward a Transformative Agenda for European Private Law.
 3. Restructuring the Field: Constitutions and Codes.
 4. Restructuring the Field: Whose Access to Justice?
 5. Diversity and Distribution: Why should we care?

 Mattei, Ugo and Nicola, Fernanda, "A 'Social Dimension' in European Private Law?
 The Call for Setting a Progressive Agenda" (2010).
 Articles in Law Reviews & Other Academic Journals.
-Paper 385.
+385.